missionpinball/mpf-docs/install/index.rst

 ============================

 .. note::
-   These instructions are several years old and probably don't work.
-We have just rewritten the MPF installers in Aug 2022 and updated the instructions for the 0.56 (latest version) of MPF.
+   These instructions are for MPF 0.55 and are several years old and probably don't work.

+   We have rewritten the installers and updated the instructions for MPF 0.56.
 If you are installing for the first time, we HIGHLY recommend you use the "v\:latest" version of these docs, available here: https://docs.missionpinball.org/en/latest/install/

-   The latest instructions support current OSes (macOS Monterey, Windows 10/11, and Ubuntu 20.04/22.04) and Python 3.7, 3.8, and 3.9.
+   The latest instructions support current OSes (macOS 10+ including Intel & Apple Silicon, Windows 10/11, and Ubuntu 20.04/22.04)

 OLD INSTRUCTIONS FROM SEVERAL YEARS AGO START BELOW: